V-Sekai/manuals/decisions/20240217-workload-benchmarking.md

-# Proposed: for using workloads to emulate the usage patterns
+# Draft: for using workloads to emulate the usage patterns

 ## Context